-Pillar's detailed pre-game routine had him on the field 161 times in 2019, and that's a big reason why the Giants are expected to agree to a deal with their center fielder, whether Monday or before a hearing in February.
-They might be rebuilding, but they still need to give fans a reason to show up next April, and Pillar was a big one in 2019.
+Pillar's detailed pre-game routine had him on the field 161 times in 2019, and that's a big reason why the Giants are expected to agree to a deal with their center fielder, whether today or before a hearing in February.
+They may be rebuilding, but they still need to give fans a reason to show up next April, and Pillar was a big one in 2019.

 The other decisions don't involve nearly as much money, but they'll shed some light into what Zaidi and Scott Harris are planning.
 Alex Dickerson is projected to earn about $1.2 million, per MLB Trade Rumors, the same number the reliable site had for Donovan Solano.
 Do Zaidi and Harris believe they can find cheaper, more flexible alternatives for the bench?